robbell/azure-deep-dive/labs/cosmos-db/README.md

 `az group deployment create -g [MyResourceGroupName] --template-file .\cosmos-db-provisioning.json`

+When deployment begins you will be prompted for a database account name.
+This must be lower case and globally unique.

 After deployment is complete, keep hold of the `outputs` section.

 ## Running the project

 ### Edit the solution

-Replace the `endpointUri` and `primaryKey` with those taken from the `outputs` section of the deployment.
+Replace the `endpointUri` and `primaryKey` in `Program.cs` with those taken from the `outputs` section of the deployment.

 ### Run the application